clangupc/clangupc.github.io/clang-upc/autoconf-options.md

   Specify prefix directory for installed portals4 package

 * __--with-upc-job-launcher Select UPC Portals4 job launcher [default=slurm]

+The following option are used only when '-fupc-ir' option is provided on the compiler command line:

+* __--with-upc-ir-rp-addrspace__=ADDRSPACE

+  Specify the LLVM address space for the UPC remote pointer (default=16)

+* __--with-upc-ir-rp-bits__=thread,addr

+  Choose bit distribution in LLVM remote pointer representation (default=20,44)

 ### 1.4 Some influential environment variables